Montecri/GNSSTimeServer/src/PTP/README.md

 - 1.3″ SH1106 OLED (128×64, I²C, address `0x78`)
 - Momentary push button · 5 mm LEDs (lock + PPS) with current-limiting resistors
 - Active GPS antenna with clear sky view
-- RJ45 cable (Cat 5e+ — for back-to-back testing - No crossover needed for connectiong two JC-ESP32P4-M3-DEV since they are MDI/MDIX)
+- RJ45 cable (Cat 5e+ — for back-to-back testing - No crossover needed for connecting two JC-ESP32P4-M3-DEV since they are MDI/MDIX)
-- 5 V supply (USB-C or barrel jack, board-dependent)
+- 5 V supply (USB-C)

 > [!TIP]
 > The **TAU1201 is the single highest-impact part choice** in either build, and the make-or-break one for the PTP grandmaster.
 A navigation-grade receiver works — the firmware accepts NMEA from any of them — but PPS jitter will be hundreds of nanoseconds rather than ~10 ns, and the achievable accuracy scales with it.
 If the budget allows, fit the TAU1201.